 Creditors may report canceled debts exceeding $600 to the IRS, and you are supposed to report the same as income on your annual tax return.
 However, the IRS permits you to write off any “income” from canceled debts up to the amount by which you were “insolvent” at the time.
 Therefore, unless you have a positive net worth, then you ordinarily will not be obligated to pay taxes on the forgiven amounts.
 Additionally, if you do not qualify as insolvent, non-principal amounts such as fees accumulated on the account may be deducted from the amount reported.
 Refer to www.IRS.gov.

 11. What happens if I miss a monthly payment to my program savings?
 Will my program be deactivated?

 No. Sometimes even with the best of plans you can’t account for emergencies.
 That’s no reason to be dropped from the program.
 One call to your arbitrator and we’ll find a way to get you back on track.
 If you know in advance that there’s going to be a problem with a payment, give us 5 business days advanced notice and we can work out other arrangements.
-Keep in mind that we rely on you to make your monthly payments so that we can use that money to settle your accounts.
-If you miss a payment your debt relief program will be delayed and you could miss possible settlements.
+Keep in mind that we rely on you to make your monthly payments so that we know you are accruing adequate funds to settle your accounts that we are negotiating on your behalf.
+If you miss a payment, your debt relief program will be delayed and you could miss possible settlements.

 12. Do I have access to my savings account where settlements are being made from?

-You are.
-When you set up that trust account you will do so in your name.
-It’s also your money.
+Yes.
+The dedicated trust account is set up in your name to hold your money.
 The idea behind setting up this new account is to keep a healthy distance from your current bank accounts.
 Believe it or not, separating your account can actually increase your chances of successfully completing the program on time and gives all parties full transparency.